 - Family protection - Aura’s family plan provides all the features included in the basic plan for up to five members of a household.
-Each member gets coverage for up to 10 devices — meaning you can protect up to 50 devices.
-One of the stand-out features in Aura’s family plan is its social security number monitoring for children.
+Each person gets coverage for up to 10 devices.
+One of the stand-out features in Aura’s family plan is its Social Security number monitoring for children.
 This could prove to be a valuable feature as identity thieves often target children’s social security numbers because they don’t have credit history and parents don’t usually monitor them.

-- 24/7 customer support and resolution services - In the event that you’re a victim of ID theft, Aura has a “white glove” fraud resolution team that helps you contact bureaus, government institutions or freeze your credit.
+- 24/7 customer support and resolution services - In the event that you’re a victim of ID theft, Aura has a “white glove” fraud resolution team to help you contact bureaus and government institutions or freeze your credit.

 What Aura doesn’t offer